 At the other end of the scale, for those who demand luxury, you can find a slew of upmarket hotels.
 On Ambergris Caye and other cayes, places like Mata Chica, Victoria House, and A Private Island Resort have rooms that have been featured in Conde Naste.

-Ramon's Village is the granddaddy and still one of the leading resorts on Ambergris Caye, right on the beach and strategically located within walking distance of the town center.
+A Private Island is the granddaddy and one of the leading resorts on Ambergris Caye, right on the beach and strategically located near the town center.
 Other interesting resorts include the Villas at Banyan Bay, Grand Colony The Palms, Belizean Reef, Xanadu and Banana Beach.

 In between are all shapes and sizes of personality inns, mostly run by their owners.
 Many lodges are run by ex pats who visited, fell in love with the country and ended up being hotel owners – the diversity of lodge owners will amaze you.
 Whether the owners are Belizean, American, British, Canadian or European, they’re almost always friendly and helpful, willing to sit down with you and help you plan your day.